 Why NicoLeaks?

 In recent years the oral nicotine category of nicotine pouches has grown rapidly.
-The selection of brands and variants from which oral nicotine users can choose from has in recent years increased multifold.
-However, there is still a great lack of laws, regulations and procedures for nicotine pouches to follow.
-Various manufacturers and suppliers might be knowledgeable about their own products but the rest of us cannot access this knowledge and are not able to relate the products to market standards.
+The selection of brands and variants from which oral nicotine users can choose has increased multifold.
+However, there is still a significant lack of regulations and procedures for nicotine pouches.
+Various manufacturers and suppliers might be knowledgeable about their products.
+Still, the rest of us cannot access this knowledge or relate the products to market standards.

 Thereby, the consumer who has the least information and merely wants a genuine and straightforward way of knowing if a product is reliable has found the right place.
-NicoLeaks reduces the information asymmetry for consumers and bridge the gap between the stakeholders in the market, including both producers and authorities as well as other stakeholders interested in oral nicotine and specifically nicotine pouches.
+NicoLeaks reduces the information asymmetry for consumers and bridges the gap between the stakeholders in the market, including producers and authorities and other stakeholders interested in oral nicotine, specifically nicotine pouches.

 What is a nicotine pouch?

 Nicotine pouches are a modern way of using nicotine without compromising.
 They are smokeless, discreet, clean, fresh and spit-free without staining your teeth.
-The products do not contain tobacco but do however contain nicotine that is extracted from the Nicotiana tabacum plant.
-The blend of natural fibers, flavors, nicotine and a small amount of chewing gum base gives the portion bags an optimal softness which fits discreetly under your lip.
-The perfect combination of low moist, soft fit, discrete – but still delivers a fresh flavor and a great nicotine release.
+The products do not contain tobacco but do, however, contain nicotine that is extracted from the Nicotiana tabacum plant.
+The blend of natural fibres, flavours, nicotine and a small amount of chewing gum base gives the portion bags an optimal softness which fits discreetly under your lip.
+The perfect combination of low moisture, soft fit, and discrete – but still delivers a fresh flavour and an excellent nicotine release.

 Nicotine is traditionally used as a stimulant.
 Nicotine occurs naturally in the tobacco plant, which belongs to the potato plant family.
-Other species in this family also contain small amounts of nicotine, such as tomato and potato.
+Other species in this family also contain small amounts of nicotine, such as tomatoes and potatoes.

 The chemical name for nicotine is C10H14N2